-Developing A Culture of Strong Work Ethics
+Developing A Culture of Strong Work Ethic

-Significance of Work Ethics
+Why Work Ethics Important?

 Individuals who possess good work ethic are a productive lot who work in a fast paced manner.
-They can accomplish more work in a shorter span of time compared to their counterparts who lack work ethic.
+They can accomplish more work in a shorter span of time compared to their counterparts who has bad work ethic.
 Such individuals are certainly an asset to the managers and the company at large.

 Reinforcing Ethics in the Organisational Culture

-When everyone in the organisation adheres to the code of ethics in an organisation, it automatically stimulates an ethical work culture.
+When everyone in the organisation adheres to the code of ethics in an organisation, it automatically stimulates an ethical company culture.
 Business leaders should always lead by example by exhibiting the behaviour that they wish to see in return from their employees.

 What Should Basic Work Ethics for an Organisation Include?